March 21, 2024

 Climate change refers to long-term shifts in temperatures and weather patterns due to human activity.

-All of this can lead to a variety of negative impacts on physical and mental health.
 And not everyone is equally at risk.
-Climate change causes more harm to children, older adults, people of color, and households with low incomes.
+Climate change causes more harm to children, older adults, people of color, and people with low incomes.

 1. Learn more about how climate change is impacting health.